ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 HELO domain, or both.
 These may be different domains, and they are typically not visible to the end user.

-DMARC authenticates use of the visible From: header domain by requiring that it match (be aligned with) an Authenticated Identifier.
-The visible From: header domain was selected as the central identity of the DMARC mechanism because it is a required message header field and therefore guaranteed to be present in compliant messages, and most Mail User Agents (MUAs) represent the visible From: header field as the originator of the message and render some or all of this header field's content to end users.
+DMARC authenticates use of the RFC5322.From domain by requiring that it match (be aligned with) an Authenticated Identifier.
+The RFC5322.From domain was selected as the central identity of the DMARC mechanism because it is a required message header field and therefore guaranteed to be present in compliant messages, and most Mail User Agents (MUAs) represent the RFC5322.From header field as the originator of the message and render some or all of this header field's content to end users.